Journalists on trial in Turkey mock conspiracy case

 | ISTANBUL

-ISTANBUL Prominent Turkish journalists on trial for links to an underground anti-government network called the charges against them politically motivated and "a massacre of justice" in a case that has raised concerns over media freedom in Turkey.
+ISTANBUL Prominent Turkish journalists on trial for links to an underground anti-government network called the conspiracy charges against them "political" in a case that has raised concerns over media freedom in Turkey.

 Nedim Sener and Ahmet Sik, investigative journalists arrested in March and held since in a top-security prison outside Istanbul, were among 14 defendants in court to open their defence on Thursday.